imperfect-fivem/sc-sync/README.md

 There are two types of values:
 - `Globals`: Synchronized values between the server and all clients.
 - `Privates`: Synchronized values between the server and a specific client.
-Not all the clients are allowed to change a global value But all the clients are always allowed to change their private values.
+Not all the clients are allowed to change a global value but all the clients are always allowed to change their private values.
 What decide whether a client is allowed to change a global value or not is a server-side [checker](#Checker) added by the developer.

 ## Usage